jmackie/elm-smuggle/README.md

 # TODO

--   Windows is failing when writing package documentation because because the compiler is waiting for stdin?
+-   Windows is failing when writing package documentation because because the compiler is waiting for stdin? `elm make --docs=docs.json`!!